 Justice League also features too many minor plot threads, most of which only get a few lines of attention.
 Bruce Wayne realizes that, apart from getting older, he’s also much more vulnerable than the other heroes, while Diana’s long-lasting grief over Steve Trevor gets a small mention.
 J.K.
 Simmons, Spider-Man (2002), and Jeremy Irons, Die Hard with a Vengeance (1995), show up for the sake of it as Commissioner Gordon and Alfred respectively, while Amy Adams, Arrival (2016), and Diane Lane, Unfaithful (2002), fail to leave any sort of impression as the women in Kal-El’s life.

 At the end of the day, what we have is a Justice League movie that’s fun, fluffy and easy to watch, even if part of me wishes that Warner Bros. had just stuck to Snyder’s original vision.
-In isolation, Justice League works fine, but, when placed beside its forerunners, it begins to feel messy and tonally confusing.
-Sure, Wonder Woman, who’s a little more sexualized, remains insanely watchable, while a couple of Whedon post-credit scenes (since when does DC have post-credit stuff?) might pique certain fans’ interest — these obviously intended to take the series in an entirely new direction — I just wish this grand team-up wasn’t so, I dunno, disposable.
+In isolation, Justice League works fine, but, when placed beside its forerunners, it begins to fall apart, feeling messy and tonally confused.
+Sure, Wonder Woman, who’s a little more sexualized, remains insanely watchable, while a couple of Whedon post-credit scenes (since when do DC have post-credit stuff?) might pique certain fans’ interest — these obviously intended to take the series in an entirely new direction — I just wish this grand team-up wasn’t so, I dunno, disposable.

 3 / 5 – Good